nicklockwood/SwiftFormat/README.md

                             	          quux
                           	          ]

-*unusedArguments* - marks unused arguments in functions and closures with `_` to make it clear they aren't used:
+*unusedArguments* - marks unused arguments in functions and closures with `_` to make it clear they aren't used.
+Use the `--stripunusedargs` option to configure which argument types are affected.

     func foo(bar: Int, baz: String) {         func foo(bar _: Int, baz: String) {
         print("Hello \(baz)")           -->       print("Hello \(baz)")